juju/docs/src/en/clouds-vsphere.md

 	--config datastore=NFSSTORE
 ```

+When you specify the above options, they will only apply to the 'controller'
+and 'default' models.
+Use the `model-defaults` command if you want all new
+models to use those options.

 !!!
 Note:
-    When you specify these options in the bootstrap command, they will only
-    apply to the 'controller' and 'default' models.
-Use
-    [`model-defaults`](./models-config.html) if you want all new models to use
-    those options.

-!!!
-Note:
-    When bootstrapping Juju with vSphere, Juju downloads a cloud image to
+    When creating a controller with vSphere, a cloud image is downloaded to the
-    the Juju client machine and then uploads it to your cloud.
-If you're far
+    client and then uploaded to the cloud.
-    away from the cluster, this may take some time.

 ## Troubleshooting

-When bootstrapping, Juju contemplates three levels of placement: Cloud, Region and
+When bootstrapping, Juju contemplates three levels of placement: Cloud, Region
-Availability Zone.
-In vSphere, these are mapped in two different ways depending
+and Availability Zone.
+In vSphere, these are mapped in two different ways
-on your topology:
+depending on your topology:

 - Cloud (vSphere endpoint), Region (data centre), Availability Zone (Host)
-- Cloud (vsphere endpoint), Region (data centre), Availability Zone (Cluster)
+- Cloud (vSphere endpoint), Region (data centre), Availability Zone (Cluster)

 If your topology has a cluster without a host, Juju will see this as an
 Availability Zone and may fail silently.
 To solve this, either make sure the